amelkiy/write-ups/GoogleCTF-2020/MathSH/README.md

 # Google CTF Quals 2020 - MathSH
-## Dislaimers
+## Disclaimers
 1. **We did _NOT_ solve this challenge.**
-Unfortunately, we didn't find a way to read the flag, but we managed to do some pretty cool stuff that we wnated to share.
+Unfortunately, we didn't find a way to read the flag, but we managed to do some pretty cool stuff that we wanted to share.
 2. We started with 0 knowledge in C# so I assume some stuff I'll write here will be pretty obvious to the regular C# developer.
 3. Since this challenge requires a **LOT** of exploring, it's gonna be...
 Long...
 Very long...
 Sorry in advance ':D
 ## Overview